openwisp/netjsonconfig/docs/source/backends/intermediate.rst

    }

-This tree could be tranlated to a configuration file for AirOS that looks like this
+This tree could be tranlated to a configuration file for AirOS that looks like this:

 .. code-block:: ini